puji4810/KlicStudio/faq.md

 Please refer to the documentation of the voice service provider.
 The following are related to this project:
 [OpenAI TTS Documentation](https://platform.openai.com/docs/guides/text-to-speech/api-reference), located in Voice options
 [Alibaba Cloud Intelligent Voice Interaction Documentation](https://help.aliyun.com/zh/isi/developer-reference/overview-of-speech-synthesis), located in Tone List - voice parameter values

+### 7. The progress bar isn't moving.
+Is it working?
+Yes.(If you don't see the error message)
+The progress bar updates only after a part of task is fully completed.
+Time-consuming operations like Whisper transcription or FFmpeg processing can cause it to pause for extended periods.
+Please wait for the task to finish.